Explanations Based on Item Response Theory (eXirt): A Model-Specific Method to Explain Tree-Ensemble Model in Trust Perspective: Materials and Methods

-Among the new features of \textit{decordIRT} is a new score calculation that involves the calculated ability of all respondents and their respective hits and misses, called Total Score.
-Total Score can be understood as an adaptation of the True-Score \cite{lord1984comparison}, whereby the score is calculated by summing up all the hit probabilities for the test items.
+Among the new features of \textit{decodIRT} is a new score calculation that involves the calculated ability of all respondents and their respective hits and misses, called \textit{Total Score}.
+This score can be understood as an adaptation of the \textit{True-Score} \citep{lord1984comparison}, whereby the score is calculated by summing up all the hit probabilities for the test items.
 However, in cases where respondents have a very close ability, the True-Score result can be very similar or even equal, since only the hit chance is considered.
-To avoid equal score values and to give more robustness to the models' final score, the Total Score also considers the respondent's probability of error, given by: $1- P(U_{ij} = 1\vert\theta_{j})$.
+To avoid equal score values and to give more robustness to the models' final score, the \textit{Total Score} also considers the respondent's probability of error, given by: $1- P(U_{ij} = 1\vert\theta_{j})$.
+By rewarding the model when it gets the classification right and penalizing every time it misses the classification of an instance, the objective is to show when the disturbance in a certain feature impacted the classification.

 Thus, every time the model gets it right, the hit probability is added, and if the model gets it wrong, the error probability is subtracted.
-The calculation of the Total Score $t_l$ is defined by the following equation \ref{eqn:total_score}, where $i'$ corresponds to the set of items answered correctly, and $i''$ corresponds to the set of items answered incorrectly.
+The calculation of the Total Score $t$ is defined by the Equation \ref{eqn:total_score}, where $i'$ corresponds to the set of items answered correctly, and $i''$ corresponds to the set of items answered incorrectly.

 In this regard, a skilled model with high hit probability that ends up getting an item wrong will not have its score heavily discounted.
 However, for a low ability model with low hit probability, the error will result in a greater discount of the score value.
-For, it is understood that the final score value should consider both the estimated ability of the respondent and his/her own performance on the test.
+For, it is understood that the final score value should consider both the estimated ability of the respondent and his own performance on the test.

-The Total Score resulting from the execution of decodIRT is not yet the final rank of explainability of the model, because in this case it is necessary to calculate the average of the skills found for each attribute, figure \ref{fig_metodologia_eXirt} (H), involving the different variations and combinations of attributes used in the previous steps.
+The \textit{Total Score} resulting from the execution of decodIRT is not yet the final rank of explainability of the model, because in this case it is necessary to calculate the average of the skills found for each feature, figure \ref{fig_metodologia_eXirt} (H), involving the different perturbations of features used in the previous steps.